PackageFactory/atomic-fusion/README.md

     # easily via ${props.__name__}
     #
     renderer = Neos.Fusion:Tag {

+        #
+        # the properties of the AtomicFusion:ClassNames object are evaluated
+        # and the keys of all non-false properties are returned
+        #
+        # this allows effective definition of conditional css-classes
+        #
+        attributes.class = PackageFactory.AtomicFusion:ClassNames {
+            component = true
+            component--bold = ${props.bold ? true:false}
+        }

         content = Neos.Fusion:Array {
             headline = Neos.Fusion:Tag {
                 tagName = 'h1'